 The most common signs of this are sudden heat and cold intolerances on the teeth causing extreme sensitivity and pain.
 The Porcelain Veneer itself is not a sufficient barrier to be able to protect teeth that have had too much enamel removed and therefore the application of the veneer will not fix the sensitivity concern that has arisen.

-What is done to prevent this?
+What can be done to prevent damage to teeth?

 The easiest way to avoid this risk is to ensure you select a Cosmetic Dentist that specialises in Porcelain Veneers.
 The appropriate amount of enamel (which is very minimal) is removed and the integrity of the underlying tooth is not compromised.
 You should not expect any sensitivity concerns from the small amount of enamel that is removed, if done correctly.